 Olympus E-M1 II Top 4 Recommended Memory Cards

 Lexar is still around and still the top performer.
 They are now owned by Longsys and are back at BHphoto.
-This test was done with the Lexar cards produced by Micron as I’ve yet to update my inventory.
+This test was done with the Lexar cards produced by Micron, as I’ve yet to update my inventory.

-Sandisk Extreme Pro 300 64GB
+SanDisk Extreme Pro 300 64GB

-Sandisk memory cards are always great cards for any camera.
-This Extreme Pro UHS-II version did perform slightly slower than some of the competition which is unusually.
-However 141 MB/s is still blazing fast and you would never notice the difference between of 7MB/s between this card and the other cards.
+SanDisk memory cards are always great cards for any camera.
+This Extreme Pro UHS-II version performed slightly slower than some competitors, which is unusual.
+However, 141 MB/s is still blazing fast, and you would never notice the difference of 7 MB/s between this card and the others.

 Sony G UHS-II 64GB